lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 Changing files locally and pushing them worked but we can do better.
 In a previous step we set up a Git repository and a build pipeline was automatically configured.

-## Commit your changes and see them deployed automatically
+# Step 7 - Commit your changes and see them deployed automatically

 1. Open **public/index.html**.